Frequently Asked Questions.

 -

-There is no previous medical knowledge required for the trip, however, it is very helpful to learn how to take vitals, such as blood pressure and pulse, beforehand.
-A pre-trip information docuemt about a month before the trip begins will be sent out.
-This includes medical guidelines, medical Spanish, relevant medical articles, etc..
+There is no previous medical knowledge required for the trip: however, it is very helpful to learn how to take vitals, such as blood pressure and pulse, beforehand.
+We will offer monthyl workshops to help prepare you as much as possible before we arrive in our destination country (see “What is the Clinical Skills Series” above).
+Furthermore, a pre-departure packet will be handed in the weeks leading up to the trip.
+This includes medical guidelines, medical Spanish, relevant medical articles, etc.

 -